kevinkk525/pysmartnode/README.md

 The basic configuration options are:
 * WIFI: SSID and PASSPHRASE
-* MQTT: HOST, USER and PASSWORD
+* MQTT: HOST, PORT, USER and PASSWORD

 Optional configurations for the network are:
 * MQTT_KEEPALIVE: the keepalive interval, if the device does not send a ping within this interval, it will be considered offline